addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 ![](img/todoapp.png)

-Let's think about what we need from a high level architectural standpoint.
+Let's consider the application's architecture at a high level.
+We'll need:

-* A `Todo` model to describe individual todo items
+* a `Todo` model to describe individual todo items
-* A `TodoList` collection to store and persist todos
+* a `TodoList` collection to store and persist todos
-* A way of creating todos
+* a way of creating todos
-* Listing todos
+* a way to display a listing of todos
-* Editing existing todos
+* a way to edit existing todos
-* Completing todos
+* a way to deem a todo complete
-* Deleting todos
+* a way to deleting todos
-* A way to bookmark the items that have been completed or are remaining
+* a way to bookmark the items that have been completed or are remaining

-Basically your classic [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods.
+Essentially, these features are classic [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods.
 Let's get started!

 ## Index